jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Before the Commissioner makes a status ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that requested by the applicant.

 ### 91GF Content of status ruling
-A status ruling must identify the private or product ruling on which it is a ruling and state—anything that does not contain these statements is not a status ruling.
+A status ruling must identify the private or product ruling on which it is a ruling and state—Anything that does not contain these statements is not a status ruling.
   (a) that it is a status ruling made under section 91GA; and (b) whether the amendment or repeal of a taxation law has changed the way that the law applies in the ruling.